minetest/minetest/doc/lua_api.md

     minetest.get_item_group(itemname, groupname)

-Groups of items
+Groups of Items
 ---------------

 Groups of items can define what kind of an item it is (e.g. wool).

-Groups of nodes
+Groups of Nodes
 ---------------

 In addition to the general item things, groups are used to define whether a node is destroyable and how long it takes to destroy by a tool.

-Groups of entities
+Groups of Entities
 ------------------

 For entities, groups are, as of now, used only for calculating damage.